sterliakov/sterliakov.github.io/README.md

 to increase code correctness (and our own confidence in it) without sacrificing flexibility.

-While I’m not the original author, I’ve contributed around 50 PRs ranging from [correcting a small omission](https://github.com/python/mypy/pull/18620) to hunting down and fixing a [critical bug](https://github.com/python/mypy/pull/18906) that affected a wide number of users.
+While I'm not the original author, I've contributed around 50 PRs ranging from [correcting a small omission](https://github.com/python/mypy/pull/18620) to hunting down and fixing a [critical bug](https://github.com/python/mypy/pull/18906) that affected a wide number of users.